WarriorRocker/angular-xo-material/README.md

 2. Download the latest Xo Material theme from the releases page, upload, and activate within WordPress.
 3. Create menus, pages, posts, and other content and let Xo do the heavy lifting.

+This theme also makes use of ACF Pro, a fantastic plugin for adding configurable fields to various items within WordPress such as pages, posts, menus, etc. Without ACF installed only the default theme is usable as it only makes use of the wordpress default editor.

+## Getting Started

+1. Rebuild the Xo Templates Cache.
+Depending on the order in which the theme and plugin were installed/activated or if template changes have occured it will be necessary to rebuild the cache of templates within WordPress
+   - From the Xo -> Tools main tab click the "Rebuild Templates Cache" button.
+   - This is not necessary if the Reader or Cache are disabled from the Xo -> General Options -> Templates tab.

+2. Set the Redirect Mode on the Xo -> General Options -> Index to Live and Save.
+   - Check that the Src Index is set as `/src/index.html`.
+   - Lastly check that the Dist Index is set as `/dist/index.html`.

+3. Using the Live Redirect Mode allows WordPress and other plugins to inject code and content in your theme.
+Options to include this and the App Config are found under the Live Index section on the Xo -> General Settings -> Index tab.
+   - Check that that the App Config is enabled, this is necessary to instruct the Angular App about the location of the Xo API and other WordPress or theme settings.
+   - Optionally enable Header (wp_head) and Footer (wp_footer) to be included in the index.
+This theme does not use this and if nto required by other plugins should be disabled to save on performance.

 ## Development

 This theme additionally comes with all source files and configuration info necessary to develop, modify, and debug the Angular App running within the theme.